 One of the most impactful books I read last year was The Top Five Regrets of the Dying.
 It was written by Bronnie Ware, an Australian palliative care nurse.
 She devoted some years of her life caring for those in their final months.
 Based on that experience, she now helps others to live without regrets.

 Of course, it’s not just those who are dying that have regrets.
 It can be surprising how many outwardly successful people carry invisible burdens.
 Often, it centres around feelings of having missed out.

 Successful business owners can reach the point of retirement, sell up and become financially secure for life.
 But they might look back at the monumental efforts they put into building their business, only to miss their children growing up.

 Others may come to the end of a long, loyal career with one or two employers, only to wonder if there’s something else they could have tried.

 Many wish they had started their own business, but could never quite find the energy, the money or the time to make it happen.

 The Top Five Regrets of the Dying

-So, what are the top five regrets of those living out their final months and weeks?
+So, what are the top five end of life regrets, as described by those living out their final months and weeks?

 1. I wish I’d had the courage to live a life true to myself, not the life others expected of me